Stockport

 Nub News

-Stockport NHS Trust sets out guidance ahead of resident doctors' strike action
+Stockport NHS Trust sets out guidance as resident doctors' strike starts

-Stockport NHS Trust has advised residents to access healthcare in 'the most appropriate way' ahead of resident doctors' industrial action this December (Image - Nub News)
+SStockport NHS Trust has advised residents to access healthcare in 'the most appropriate way' during the resident doctors' strike this April (Image - Nub News)

-Stockport NHS Trust has advised residents to access healthcare in 'the most appropriate way' ahead of resident doctors' industrial action this December (Image - Nub News)
+SStockport NHS Trust has advised residents to access healthcare in 'the most appropriate way' during the resident doctors' strike this April (Image - Nub News)

-Stockport NHS Trust has asked patients to access healthcare in 'the most appropriate way' ahead of upcoming strike action.
+Stockport NHS Trust has asked patients to access healthcare in 'the most appropriate way' following resident doctors' strike action from today (Tuesday 7 April).

-Resident doctors will be taking industrial action from 7am on Wednesday 17 December until 7am on Monday 22nd, as part of an ongoing dispute over pay rises.
+Resident doctors are taking industrial action from 7am on Tuesday 7 April until 7am on Monday 13th, as part of an ongoing dispute over pay rises.

 Stockport NHS Trust has reassured the public that 'robust plans' are in place to keep emergency services active and to protect those most in need.